thkukuk/kubic-control/README.md

 The second file, `rbac.conf`, is mandatory, else nobody can access `kubicd`, all requests will be rejected.
-The default file can be found in `/usr/share/defaults/kubicd/kubicd.conf`.
+The default file can be found in `/usr/share/defaults/kubicd/rbac.conf`.
 Changed entries should be written to `/etc/kubicd/rbac.conf`.

+## RBAC

+`rbac.conf` contains the roles as key and the users, who are allowed to use this functionality as comma seperated list. `kubicctl rbac list` will print out a list of current configured roles and the corresponding users. `kubicctl rbac add <role> <user>` will add the user to the role.

 ## Notes